SiLab-Bonn/Embedded-System-Lab/docs/source/smu.rst

   #.
 Write a simple script that allows to set the output voltage and read back the current of an SMU channel (you also need to set a current range, otherwise the output will be off).
 Control the output voltage with a voltmeter and compare the measured voltage with the value you have set in the script.
 Implement the current range selection and check the LED on the board for the selected range.
   #.
 Add a loop statement to the script and connect a 1 kOhm resistor to the output.
 Measure and plot I-V curves for all three current measurement ranges (fixed ranging).
   #.
 Extract the slope and offset from each of the three I-V curves.
 How well do the three current ranges match?
   #.
 Connect a diode to the SMU and plot the I-V curve for the forward region of the diode.
 Make the scans for all three current ranges separately and combine the traces in one plot.
 Remember to set the calibration constant to convert ADC code to current according to the selected current range (see equation above).
+Does the diode have a threshold behavior?
+Look at each of the three current ranges separately.

 .. admonition:: Exercise 2.
 Automatic current range selection